 A Guide to the best Australian Beaches

-Australia's coastline stretches for over 30thousand km and counts thousand of beaches, at least 10,000, more than in any other country of the world.
-Australia is one of the best places for unspoilt, natural beaches which stretch for miles into endless horizonts and beautiful sunsets.
-I am happy to introduce you to the best Australian Beaches I have visited myself in 10 years of travelling in Australia.
+Australia’s coastline stretches for over 30thousand km and counts thousand of beaches, at least 10,000, more than in any other country of the world.
+Australia is one of the best places for unspoilt, natural beaches which stretch for miles into endless horizons and beautiful sunsets.
+I am happy to introduce you to the Best Australian Beaches I have visited myself in 10 years of travelling in Australia.

-The australian beaches are also the most diverse you can think of, from temperate to tropical and the type of beach from surfing sites of the eastern and western coast to community beaches outsides the cities of Sydney, Perth to rainforest beaches with mangroves and estuaries in the North-Eastern coast to rocky and sandy shores in the southern areas.
+These Australian Beaches are also the most diverse you can think of, from temperate to tropical and the type of beach from surfing sites of the eastern and western coast to community beaches outsides the cities of Sydney, Perth to rainforest beaches with mangroves and estuaries in the North-Eastern coast to rocky and sandy shores in the southern areas.
 And many many little islands.

-In Australia you can find any type of beach: to swim, to surf or body board, to sunbath, to fish or just to stroll along, to party, to bbq, anywhere you will
+In Australia you can find any type of beach: to swim, to surf or bodyboard, to sunbath, to fish or just to stroll along, to party, to bbq, anywhere you will

 find beauty and tranquillity, the adventure, the entertainment and fun to make of your stay a very unforgettable experience and make you dream of the Australian beaches till your next visit.

 Australian Beaches are somehow impressive because of their natural beauty and their environmental characteristics that make them unique to this country, by travelling across Australia you will never have the feeling you have been there already.
-Each australian beach has its own distinctive features, you can see it from the pictures in the next pages.
+Each Australian beach has its own distinctive features, you can see it from the pictures in the next pages.